mmisw/mmiorr/org.mmisw.ont/ReadMe.txt

 is resolved by this service, for example: http://mmisw.org/ont/mmi/someVocab.owl.
 Resolution means that the given URI is used to search for the corresponding ontology in the database.
-If found, the contents of the ontology is returned to the client in the appropriate format (currently, only the original format typically RDF/XML).
+If found, the contents of the ontology is returned to the client in the appropriate format.

-As a convenience, the parameter "info" can be added to the URI to retrieve general information about the requested URI, in particular, it shows the parse result according to the MMI recommendation (not fully implemented yet), as well as some attributes in the database that are relevant to locate the uploaded ontology file.
+As a convenience, the parameter "info" can be added to the URI to retrieve general information about the requested URI, in particular, it shows the parse result according to the MMI recommendation, as well as some attributes in the database that are relevant to locate the uploaded ontology file.

 For example, the request: